Why Should I Use Kanban in Project Management Software?

 Kanban also manages at the deliverable level rather than the task level.
 This provides team members with more flexibility around how and when they complete a deliverable stage.
-Not only does this increase autonomy, but it can help free up team members to adapt and modify their work schedule to fit their own needs and preferences.
+Not only does this increase autonomy, but it can free up team members to adapt and modify their work schedules to fit their own needs and preferences.

-Disadvantages of kanban in project management software
+Disadvantages of Kanban in project management software

 Many free project management software solutions are built around the Kanban methodology.
 In their simplest form, they are fancy “to-do” lists and are built for task management rather than project management.

 The simplicity of Kanban is perhaps both its largest advantage and disadvantage.
 Kanban boards lack the detail and much of the functionality of more sophisticated project management schedule tools.